lagotto/lagotto/docs/Sources.md

 </table>

 ## Event Information
 Most sources return information about each individual event (citation, bookmark, etc.), and this information is summarized below.
-The exception are sources that don't return information about individual events because of privacy (all usage data, Facebook, Mendeley readers) or for licensing reasons (Scopus, Web of Science).
+The exception are sources that don't return information about individual events because of privacy (all usage data, Facebook, Mendeley readers) or for licensing reasons (Scopus, Web of Science, F1000).

 <table>
 <tbody>